jwangr/module1/README.md

 // Usually, you first switch to the branch you want to merge into (often main or master) git branch -d branch_name
-// once you no longer need the branch
+// once you no longer need the branch there can be a clash sometimes, doing it this way.

+MERGES #2
+git push origin branch_name
+// pushes the branch that only existed locally, unto the remote repository look onto github.com create pull request to merge branch to main

 git remote add origin git@github.com:jwangr/module1.git
 // destination of pushed codes from local to github